-- Ensure that the system meets the "Prerequisites for hot-plugging PCI adapters in Linux" on page 153. - 2.
+- 1. Ensure that the system meets the "Prerequisites for hot-plugging PCI adapters in Linux" on page 153. - 2.
 Verify that the Linux, hot-plug PCI tools are installed.
 See "Verifying that the hot-plug PCI tools are installed for Linux" on page 153. - 3.
 Perform the prerequisite tasks as described in "Before you begin" on page 132. - 4.
 Take appropriate precautions for avoiding electric shock and handling static-sensitive devices.
 For information, see "Safety notices" on page 140 and "Handling static-sensitive devices" on page 145. - 5.
 Determine the location of PCI adapter in the system. - 6.
 Label, and then disconnect all cables attached to the adapter you plan to remove. - 7.
-Run the drmgr command to enable an adapter to be removed:

-For example, to remove the PCI adapter in slot U7879.001.DQD014E-P1-C3 run this command:
+Run the drmgr command to enable an adapter to be removed: For example, to remove the PCI adapter in slot U7879.001.DQD014E-P1-C3 run this command: drmgr -c pci -r -s locationcodeEathern the instance on the disclose to example to the tech.

-drmgr -c pci -r -s locationcode - Follow the instructions on the display to complete the task. - 8.
-Remove the PCI adapter cassette from the system.
+- 8. Remove the PCI adapter cassette from the system.
 Follow these steps: - a.
 Remove the PCI adapter EMC shield (A) as shown in the following figure.